andre-koga/andre-koga/README.md

 ## Hey!
 I'm André Koga 👋
 🇯🇵 こんにちは！古賀寛志です
+🇧🇷 Oi!
+Me chamo André Koga

+I'm getting a Bachelor's degree of Computer Science at the Georgia Institute of Technology - GO JACKETS! 🐝 As Feynman famously said"What I cannot create, I do not understand"

 <!--
 **andre-koga/andre-koga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.